100% Satisfaction Guarantee

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bannon have been found, including Banning, Baning, Bannin and others.

-Bannon Settlers in the United States in the 18th Century
+Bannon Settlers in United States in the 18th Century

 - Owen Bannon, who was a forced emigrant, arriving in America in 1737

-Bannon Settlers in the United States in the 19th Century
+Bannon Settlers in United States in the 19th Century

 - Michl Bannon, aged 23, landed in New York, NY in 1803